 Novena of St. Isidore – Patron of Rural People

 Arranged for parish, group and family use

 This Novena to honor St. Isidore is intended for parish and home use.
 In the church, the leader should be the priest or someone designated by him.
 In the home, father, mother or child can take the lead.

-The Novena can also be read by individuals online: simply click on the nine Novena days listed in the Menu at right.
+The Novena can also be read by individuals online: simply click on the nine Novena days listed below.
+A printable pdf of the novena is also available to CRL members in your member portal.
 We hope you enjoy the prayers and reflections in quiet thought.

 Appropriate Times for the Novena

 May 7-15: To end on the feast of St. Isidore

 It is suggested that seeds be blessed on an appropriate Sunday in the parish church.

 August 7-15: To end on the feast of the Assumption (known also as the feast of Our Lady of the Fields).

 It is an immemorial custom in the Church to bless herbs and flowers on that day.